 This stage is about taking action to create a safe work environment.
 Evaluate the likelihood and severity of risks and then put in place precautions and control measures.

 While you’re not expected to eliminate risk, as often this isn’t possible, you should take action proportionate to the level of risk.
 This means risks that pose a bigger threat should receive more extensive control measures than low-risk hazards.

 The actions taken during this stage could include trialling less risky equipment or products, restricting access to hazardous areas, offering effective health and safety training, and issuing protective equipment to employees and contractors.

 Recording the findings of your risk assessment means you can use and review the assessment in the future.
 For employers with five or more staff, it’s also a legal requirement to document the findings of risk assessments and the action taken to reduce the level of risk.

 A written risk assessment provides proof that hazards were evaluated and appropriate action taken to reduce risk.
 This proof can protect your business from legal liability and may be useful when it comes to raising awareness amongst contractors and employees about the potential risks of a worksite.

 Work environments are constantly changing — new people come and go, equipment and products are swapped and trialled, and new materials are introduced.
 And the more a workplace changes, the less relevant the risk assessment becomes.
 So to make sure risk assessments are up to date and inclusive of all potential hazards, they need to be reviewed and potentially updated every time there are significant changes in the workplace.

 CHAS can help contractors comply with health and safety regulations.
-Members will have access to health and safety training courses and can use eRAMS to create, store and print activity-based risk assessments.
+Members will have access to health and safety training courses and can sign up for a free trial of CHAS RAMS, allowing them to create professional-looking Risk Assessments and Method Statements.
 Simply fill out our online registration form and become a CHAS member today.